Choi-Wang inequality for affine connections: Introduction

 and this is different from the setting considered by Wylie-Yeroshkin~\cite{WY}.
 The case $N = 1$ also naturally arises in the context of affine connections.
 Indeed, when $\alpha = (n-1)^{-1}$, $\beta = 0$ and $u \equiv -f$, the Li-Xia type affine connection reduces to the one introduced earlier by Wylie-Yeroshkin \cite{WY}, where they revealed that the Ricci curvature with respect to this connection is equivalent to the $1$-weighted Ricci curvature.

 We next turn to the Choi-Wang inequality.
-Choi-Wang \cite{CW} was the first to establish a lower bound for the first eigenvalue of the Laplacian on minimal hypersurfaces in an orientable closed Riemannian manifold with positive Ricci curvature.
+Choi-Wang \cite{CW} was the first to establish a lower bound for the first non-zero eigenvalue of the Laplacian on minimal hypersurfaces in an orientable closed Riemannian manifold with positive Ricci curvature.
 Their proof relied on the first Betti number estimate obtained by Bochner \cite{bochner1948curvature}.
 Subsequently, Choi-Schoen \cite{CS} extended the Choi-Wang type inequality to a closed Riemannian manifold with positive Ricci curvature.
 Instead of using the Bochner theorem, they used the finiteness of the fundamental group, which allowed them to drop the assumption of orientability.
 Using their Choi-Wang type inequality, Choi-Schoen \cite{CS} showed a compactness theorem for minimal surfaces.
+These results were generalized to weighted settings.
+In particular, the \textit{weighted Laplacian} on the weighted Riemannian manifold $(M,g,\e^{-f}v_g)$ is defined by

-These results were generalized to weighted Riemannian manifolds (see e.g., \cite{MD, LW, CMZ, FS}).
+for $\varphi \in C^\infty(M)$.
+In weighted Riemannian manifolds with positive $\Ric_f^N$, Choi-Wang type inequalities for the weighted Laplacian have been investigated (see e.g., \cite{MD, LW, CMZ, FS}).

 As far as we know, the Choi-Wang type inequality has not been extended to the case $N = 1$.

-In this paper, we derive the Choi-Wang inequality in \cite{CW} for manifolds satisfying \eqref{eq:LX-condition}.
+In this paper, we generalize the Choi-Wang inequality in \cite{CW} to manifolds satisfying \eqref{eq:LX-condition}.
+We state our main theorem.
+We note that notations and terminologies in the following statement are introduced later in section \ref{sec:Choi-Wang}.
+Our main theorem is as follows: \begin{theorem} Let $(M,g)$ be a compact orientable Riemannian manifold, $u\in C^{\infty}(M)$ and $\alpha,\beta \in \mathbb{R}$.
+We set $D:= \nabla^{u,\alpha,\beta}$.
+For $K > 0$, we assume